Sometimes (Britney Spears song): Music video

 Spears started rehearsing for the music video for "Sometimes" in February 1999.
 However, during the rehearsals, the singer injured her knee and was forced to start sessions of physical therapy.
-A month later, Spears released in a statement: "I want to thank my wonderful fans and all of the people who have offered their love and support during this time," while revealing she wouldn't be able to shoot the music video until April 1999.
+A month later, Spears released in a statement: "I want to thank my wonderful fans and all of the people who have offered their love and support during this time," while revealing she would not be able to shoot the music video until April 1999.
 The music video was later directed by Nigel Dick, who also directed her previous video for Spears' 1998 debut single "...Baby One More Time".
 It was shot at the Paradise Cove in Malibu, California.
 The music video was released on May 6, 1999, on Total Request Live.

 According to MTV, the initial concept for the music video was to portray Spears on the porch of a beachfront home watching a group of kids having fun, prompting flashbacks about her former boyfriend.
 However, the video begins with Spears, in a long sleeveless white dress, walking barefoot through a lawn to a telescope, and looking through it.
 The concept was later changed to a man and a dog walking on the beach, portraying the singer as the girl next door, watching her love interest, played by model Chad Cole, from afar.
 The beach location was kept, and the music video intercuts with scenes of Spears' dancing on the Paradise Cove pier with her dancers dressed all in beach-friendly white attire, then Spears sits near a car.
 A writer of Rolling Stone noted the video is best known for "purifying the sexy persona Spears introduced in the '...
 Baby One More Time' video", while describing it as "a virginal Britney in a long, flowing white dress (and other demure outfits) gazing at a clean-cut boy on the beach, then she walks on the balcony with a pink ball and does some chaste choreography that features her dancers forming a heart while she sings that she only wants to "hold you tight, treat you right."
 Spears is sitting on a picnic blanket wishing she was there with him.
 She leaves alone."
 On February 20, 2012, behind the scenes footage of the music video leaked online.